nikcleju/ESDM_Course/Projects/P1_VendingMachine_Snacks.md

 6. The `Cancel` input button shall be debounced both ways, with a time duration of 0.2 seconds.

-5. Use parameters from Matlab for all values you deem necessary (e.g. duration of delays, prices etc.).
+5. Use parameters from Matlab for all values you consider necessary (e.g. duration of delays, prices etc.).
 Our customer may want to adjust the parameters at any time.

-6. Test as many behaviors of your state machine as possible (use one/multiple separate test models if necessary)
+6. Test your state machine (use one/multiple separate test models if necessary)